liuyug/ndrop/README.rst

 =====
 NDrop
 =====
-a File Transfer Tool. compatible "Dukto_"
+a File Transfer Tool. compatible "Dukto_" and "NitroShare_"

 Feature
 =======
 +   Just drop.
 No authentication, no authorize, use in trusted network.
-+   compatible "Dukto_"
++   compatible "Dukto_" and "NitroShare_"
 +   only CLI mode, no GUI.
-Dukto_ provide GUI window.
+Dukto_ or NitroShare_ all provide GUI window.
-+   transfer File, Directory and TEXT
++   transfer File, Directory.
+Dukto_ also send TEXT
 +   output to DISK or STDOUT

 Install